-Select [.
-(Custom)].
+Select [Custom)].

-- Under the [2] tab, select [White balance1, then press <SET>. - Select [► (Custom)], then press <SFT>
+- Under the [♠2] tab, select [White balance], then press <SET>.

-- If the exposure obtained in step 1 differs greatly from the standard exposure, a correct white balance may not be obtained. - In step 3, the following images cannot be selected; images captured while the Picture Style was set to [Monochrome] (p.101), images processed with a Creative filter, and cropped images.
+- If the exposure obtained in step 1 differs greatly from the standard exposure, a correct white balance may not be obtained. - In step 3, the following images cannot be selected: images captured while the Picture Style was set to [Monochrome] (p.101), images processed with a Creative filter, and cropped images.

-- Instead of a white object, a gray chart or 18% gray reflector (commercially available) can produce a more accurate white balance. - The personal white balance registered with EOS Utility (provided software, p.366) will be registered under < No2>.
+- Instead of a white object, a gray chart or 18% gray reflector (commercially available) can produce a more accurate white balance. - The personal white balance registered with EOS Utility (provided software, p.365) will be registered under < No2>.
 If you perform step 3, the data for the registered personal white balance will be erased.